US factory activity index eases off 13-1/2-year high

 A measure of U.S. factory activity retreated from a 13-1/2-year high in October as the boost from hurricane-related supply disruptions faded, but continued to point to strengthening manufacturing conditions.

-WASHINGTON: A measure of U.S. factory activity retreated from a 13-1/2-year high in October as the boost from hurricane-related supply disruptions faded, but continued to point to strengthening manufacturing conditions.
+WASHINGTON: A measure of U.S. factory activity retreated from a 13-1/2-year high in October as some of the boost from hurricane-related supply disruptions faded, but continued to point to strengthening manufacturing conditions.

-Other data on Wednesday showed a surge in private sector hiring, indicating that job growth rebounded last month after being depressed in September as hurricanes Harvey and Irma left some workers temporarily unemployed.
+Other data on Wednesday showed a surge in private sector hiring in October, indicating that job growth rebounded last month after being depressed in September as hurricanes Harvey and Irma left some workers temporarily unemployed.

 Manufacturing and labor strength likely keep the Federal Reserve on track to increase interest rates in December.
-The U.S. central bank is not expected to raise rates when policymakers conclude a two-day meeting later on Wednesday.
+The U.S. central bank kept rates unchanged at the end of a two-day meeting on Wednesday.
+The Fed said "the labor market has continued to strengthen and that economic activity has been rising at a solid rate despite hurricane-related disruptions."

 The Institute for Supply Management (ISM) said its index of national factory activity slipped to a reading of 58.7 last month from 60.8 in September, which was the highest since May 2004.
 A reading above 50 in the ISM index indicates growth in manufacturing, which accounts for about 12 percent of the U.S. economy.